 History and background

 Carbon Fields was started as htmlBurger’s internal custom fields library in 2009.
 Back then, we were just starting our business and the state of the WordPress’s plugin ecosystem was not as developed as it is nowadays.
-So, we had to find and build our own solutions for basic stuff like custom fields and theme options.
+So we had to build our own solutions for basic stuff like custom fields and theme options.

 For a few years, we used the library internally.
 Throughout this time, we built thousands of clients’ projects based on it.
-Due to the high work volume, we extended Carbon Fields gradually to become a fully-featured tool comparable to other plugins in the field.
+We were gradually extending Carbon Fields so it became fully-featured tool comparable to other plugins in the field.
 By 2015, it Carbon Fields was rewritten twice(once to include Complex Fields and another time to use Backbone instead of jQuery).
 In 2017, we rewrote the plugin once again in order to use React.

 Carbon Fields was released as a plugin at the beginning of 2016.
 We took this step for several reasons:

-- We wanted to give back to the community.
-We believe that WordPress is one of the most important pieces of software of our time, and we wanted to help make it better.
+- We wanted to give back to the WordPress community.
+We believe that WordPress is one of the most important pieces of software of our time, and we wanted to help make it better

-- We, as developers, felt that the WordPress platform needed more developer-friendly tools.
-WordPress’s core team hasn’t been prioritizing developers’ problems — they are focused on the end users, instead, and the low barrier to start developing WordPress sites.
-Carbon Fields, and WP Emerge for that matter, are our attempts to make WordPress a more developer-friendly web development platform.
+- We, as developers, felt that the WordPress platform needs more developer-friendly tools.
+WordPress’s core team hasn’t been prioritizing developers’ problems — they are instead focused on the end users.
+In all fairness: that is why WordPress is so popular.
+Carbon Fields(and WP Emerge for that matter) are our attempts to make WordPress a more developer-friendly web development platform

 We’d like Carbon Fields to excel in a few aspects:

-- Developer friendliness – we’re after a plugin that is compelling for a competent developer rather than a hobbyist.
+- Developer happiness – we’re after a plugin that is compelling for a competent developer rather than a hobbyist.
 That is why Carbon Fields ships as a composer package rather than a WordPress plugin

-- An elegant and expressive field definition API – Carbon Fields provides a coherent API that is intuitive to use and easy to maintain — even when there are dozens of fields in a single container (example).
+- An elegant and expressive client API – Carbon Fields provides a coherent API that is intuitive to use and allows building maintainable code – even when there are dozens of fields in a single container (example)